learnlatex/articles/LaTeX-Project-post/latex-project.md

 born out of the desire to provide the same easy-to-access approach for LaTeX beginners.

+## Who we are

+The [learnlatex.org](https://www.learnlatex.org) is led by members of the [LaTeX Project](https://www.latex-project.org), primarily David Carlisle and Joseph Wright (who wrote most of this actual post).
+But it is broader-based: the content has been written by many people, and translations bring in even more contributors.

 ## Good starting points

 Before we worry about the technical detail of providing online lessons, there is